Wouter1/EMU-driver/README.md

 The present version is in a pretty bad shape.
 I did a major effort to refactor the input side of the code, it's on the way but not yet polished.
 The rest of the code is still in original state.
-The first priority here was to get the audio input working properly, without the clicking issues of the official driver when used in OSX10.6 and higher.
-The playback at this points works ok but there are still a few small issues.
+Audio input and output (record and playback) are now working fine.
+There are a few small loose ends and I'd like to clean up the code further.